Vest Family Trust – how to wind up old Family Trust

 – Discretionary Trust

-While, our friends the accountants, usually call them ‘Family Trusts’.
+Meanwhile, our friends, the accountants, usually call them ‘Family Trusts’.
 This is because only mum and dad and the immediate family operate a family business or hold assets in a ‘Family Trust’.
-If people out of the immediate family are involved in the business then a ‘Family Trust’ is not appropriate.
+If people out of the immediate family are involved in the business, then a ‘Family Trust’ is inappropriate.

 Resettlement of a Family Trust